articuluxe/harmsway/doc/modern-cpp-features.md

 ## Overview
 Many of these descriptions and examples come from various resources (see [Acknowledgements](#acknowledgements) section), summarized in my own words.

+Also, there are now dedicated readme pages for each major C++ version.

 C++17 includes the following new language features:
 - [template argument deduction for class templates](#template-argument-deduction-for-class-templates)
 - [declaring non-type template parameters with auto](#declaring-non-type-template-parameters-with-auto)